ryanwonghc/ryanwonghc.github.io/_pages/landing.md

     - label: "Internships and Extracurriculars"
       url: "https://ryanwonghc.github.io/experiences/"
   caption: "Photo credit: [**wallpaperaccess**](https://wallpaperaccess.com/lake-tahoe)"
-excerpt: "Hi!
-This is my personal site containing information about myself, my internship and extracurricular experiences, as well as projects I have completed. \n\n

-The website uses a Jekyll themed template designed by mmistakes."
-#intro:
+excerpt: |+

-  #- excerpt: Hi!
+Hi!
 This is my personal site containing information about myself, my internship and extracurricular experiences, as well as projects I have completed.

 The website uses a Jekyll themed template designed by mmistakes.
 ---
- #{% include feature_row id="intro" type="center" %}